CanLi1/CanLi1.github.io/_pages/home.md

 permalink: /
 ---

 We are a research group at the [Davidson School of Chemical Engineering](https://engineering.purdue.edu/ChE) of [Purdue University](https://www.purdue.edu/).
-Our aim is to develop theory, algorithms, models, and software for large-scale optimization and machine learning with applications in sustainable energy and biological systems.
+Our aim is to develop theory, algorithms, models, and software for large-scale optimization and machine learning with applications in  energy, chemical, and biological systems.